dotnet/coreclr/Documentation/design-docs/tailcalls-with-helpers.md

 ### Helper functions
 The tail calls use the following thunks and helpers:
 * StoreArguments - this thunk stores the arguments into a thread local storage together with the address of the corresponding CallTarget thunk and a descriptor of locations and types of managed references in the stored arguments data.
 This thunk is generated as IL and compiled by the jitter or AOT compiler.
 There is one such thunk per tail call target.
-It has a signature that is compatible with the tailcall target function, but it is not the same.
+It has a signature that is compatible with the tailcall target function except for the return type which is void.
+But it is not the same.
 It gets the same arguments as the tail call target function, but it would also get "this" pointer and the generic context as explicit arguments if the tail call target requires them.
-It has the same return type as the tail call target function.
-Arguments and return values of generic reference types are passed as "object" so that the StoreArguments doesn't have to be generic.
-This is just to make it easier for the JIT, we can also make the return type "void".
+Arguments of generic reference types are passed as "object" so that the StoreArguments doesn't have to be generic.
 * CallTarget - this thunk gets the arguments buffer that was filled by the StoreArguments thunk, loads the arguments from the buffer, releases the buffer and calls the target function using calli.
 The signature used for the calli would ensure that all arguments including the optional hidden return buffer and the generic context are passed in the right registers / stack slots.
 Generic reference arguments will be specified as "object" in the signature so that the CallTarget doesn't have to be generic.
 The CallTarget is also generated as IL and compiled by the jitter or AOT compiler.
 There is one such thunk per tail call target.
 This thunk has the same return type as the tailcall target or return "object" if the return type of the tail call target is a generic reference type.
 * TailCallHelper - this is an assembler helper that is responsible for restoring stack pointer to the location where it was when the first function in a tail call chain was entered and then jumping to the CallTarget thunk.
 This helper is common for all tail call targets.